-Steel case ammo is available in a wide variety of calibers these days, and has become quite popular, for good reason.
+Steel case ammo is available in a wide variety of calibers these days and has become quite popular, for good reason.
 Let’s talk about the good and the bad of using steel case ammo.
 Since I am generally optimistic, I will start with the good.

 Price: Steel ammo is significantly cheaper than comparable brass case ammo—sometimes costing as little as half the price.
 Who wouldn’t want to shoot twice as much for the same cost?

-Long Term Storage: Many calibers are available in sealed spam cans making it ideal for stashing away for the next family get together or zombie apocalypse.
+Long-term storage: Many calibers are available in sealed spam cans, making it ideal for stashing away for the next family get together or zombie apocalypse.

-Steel does not contract as easily as brass, so if a chamber has any roughness or tool marks in it from the manufacturing process, the friction caused by the case not contracting enough, and the rough chamber can cause poor extraction.
+Steel does not contract as easily as brass, so if a chamber has any roughness or tool marks in it from the manufacturing process, the friction caused by the case not contracting enough — and the rough chamber — can cause poor extraction.

 On the other hand, studies have shown that over 10,000 rounds of .223 failed to show a measurable difference between steel and brass on the wear and tear of the chamber and barrel.

-Note: When I say rough, I don’t necessarily mean visibly rough to the naked eye.
-This might be remedied by polishing the chamber.
+(Note: When I say rough, I don’t necessarily mean visibly rough to the naked eye.
+This might be remedied by polishing the chamber.)

 Durability: Steel will be harder on parts such as extractors and barrels over time.
 It’s just a fact that if you rub a harder metal against the same surface as a softer metal, the harder metal will wear that surface more quickly.

 Studies have shown that it literally takes thousands of rounds for the additional wear to become apparent so the cost savings offset this.
 Some shooters’ note that steel case ammo can be dirtier than brass ammo.
 This is due to the powder, not the case though.
 The solution is simple; clean your gun.

 There you have it.
-Steel case ammo is cheaper to shoot and generally works well in most firearms but does have some down sides.
+Steel case ammo is cheaper to shoot and generally works well in most firearms, but does have some downsides.
 I suggest trying a box or two before buying a large quantity.
 That way you won’t get stuck with a bunch of ammo that you can’t use if it doesn’t work in your particular gun.